jacekpluta/chatting-app/README.md

 ## Usage example

-1. Start by creating an account and logging in the application.
+1. Start by creating an account or logging as a guest.
    ![](mdimages/register.png)

 2. If you are logging for the first time you will have to go through an intro describing main parts of the app.